stephencarico/spotify-web-playback-sdk-vue-example/README.md

 npm run dev
 ```

-The React application will start on `http://localhost:3000`
+The Vue application will start on `http://localhost:3000`

 ## Resources